Tuesday, November 12, 2024

 • Address (one byte)

-• Command (one byte) - the same as the command recieved
+• Command (one byte) - the same as the command received

 • Data bytes as needed (zero or more bytes)